Toni Collette: 2005–2011: Supporting roles and United States of Tara

 Collette's only film in 2005, In Her Shoes, was a comedy drama about the relationship between two sisters (Rose and Maggie Feller) and their estranged grandmother, co-starring Cameron Diaz and Shirley MacLaine.
-Based on the 2002 novel of the same name by Jennifer Weiner, the film received "mixed or average" reviews from critics, and was a moderate independent success, earning US$82.2 million worldwide.
+Based on the 2002 novel of the same name by Jennifer Weiner, the film received "mixed or average" reviews from critics.
 She was subsequently nominated for a Satellite Award for Best Actress for her performance of Rose, a successful-but-lonely lawyer with low self-esteem, which Mick LaSalle of the San Francisco Chronicle noticed, "As usual, [her] face is a fine-tuned transmitter of her emotions, moment by moment, and she becomes the locus of audience feeling."

-In 2006 the artist starred in Little Miss Sunshine, a comedy drama road movie about a family's trip to a children's beauty pageant.
+In 2006, she starred in Little Miss Sunshine, a comedy drama road movie about a family's trip to a children's beauty pageant.
 It premiered at the Sundance Film Festival in January of that year, and its distribution rights were bought by Fox Searchlight Pictures for one of the biggest deals in the history of the festival.
 Sharon Waxman of The New York Times called her "funny and believable", while Stella Papamichael of BBC felt that she was "underused".
-The film received critical acclaim, resulting in her second BAFTA and Golden Globe nominations.
+The film had positive reception, resulting in her second BAFTA and Golden Globe nominations.
 It grossed US$100.5 million worldwide and became one of the most successful independent films of the mid-2000s.
 Also in that year the actor took supporting roles in the thrillers The Night Listener and The Dead Girl.
 The latter was released to "generally favorable" reviews, while The Night Listener was higher earning with a revenue of US$10.5 million.